 Clamping pressure: 0.47 to 0.78 tons per square centimeter of finished product projected area (or 3 to 5 tons per square inch);

-Silver streaks from moisture refers to a silver streaks formed by moisture of plastic in a cylinder, due to the fact that the material particles are not sufficiently dried before molding.
+Silver streaks refers to the streaks formed by moisture of plastic in a cylinder, due to the material particles are not sufficiently dried before molding.

 Or the sufficiently dried material particles stay in the hopper for too long, and the hopper is WITHOUT effective insulation measure ,lead to re-absorb the moisture, and the water content exceeds the specified requirements again.

-The moisture in particles is vaporized under the high temperature in the cylinder, which causes the resin to degrade during the melting process , which produce carbon dioxide gas.
+The moisture in particles is vaporized under the high temperature in the cylinder, which causes the resin to degrade during the melting process.

 The Co2 accumulates inside the molten resin, and when filling, it flows into the cavity with the Poly-carbonate to form silver streaks.

-As a result, the strength of the plastic part is significantly reduced, and becomes brittle.
+As a result, the strength of the plastic part is significantly reduced to becomes brittle.
 This type of silver streak often occurs and relatively easy to identify.